 Instructions

 - Add one cup of flour at a time and mix until the flour is absorbed into the dough.
-You do not have to over mix it.
+You do not have to overmix it.
 Note that the dough gets very stiff and can easily burn out hand mixer motors.
-For this reason, you should use a heavy duty stand mixer.
+For this reason, you should use a heavy-duty stand mixer.
 In either case, if your mixer is struggling, then stop using the mixer and mix in the rest of the flour by hand.
 It can be quite a workout!

 - Lay out aluminum foil for the baked cookies to cool on.